Cameron Mitchell Restaurants

-Cameron Mitchell Restaurants is a restaurant group headquartered in Columbus, Ohio.
+Cameron Mitchell Restaurants, LLC. is a restaurant group headquartered in Columbus, Ohio.
 It owns restaurants under various names, many of which are located in Central Ohio.

+While remaining independent and privately held, Cameron Mitchell Restaurants has grown to 50 restaurant locations across the country from Beverly Hills to New York City, and 20 different concepts in 15 states and the District of Columbia, including the steakhouse and seafood restaurant, Ocean Prime.
+Cameron Mitchell also runs a separate catering company, Cameron Mitchell Premier Events.

-The group's Ocean Prime concept opened in Troy, Michigan in June 2008 and has locations in Columbus, (under the name Mitchell's Ocean Club), and in thirteen other cities across the United States.
+The group's Ocean Prime concept opened in Troy, Michigan in June 2008 and has locations in Columbus (under the name Mitchell's Ocean Club) and in seventeen other cities across the United States.
 The company also manages and co-owns a sister company, Rusty Bucket Restaurant & Tavern.

 The group formerly owned the Mitchell's Steakhouse and Mitchell's Fish Market brands, but sold both of these concepts along with one Cameron's Steakhouse location to Ruth's Chris in February 2008.